 Our graduate nursing programs advance the practice of nursing by ensuring that every student acquires the ability to analyze, synthesize, and utilize knowledge.
 Graduate students engage in scholarly inquiry through interprofessional collaboration, using research, quality improvement methods, and contemporary technology.

 The Doctor of Nursing Practice (DNP) program is designed for experts in specialized advanced nursing practice.
 Coursework focuses on innovative and evidenced-based practice, reflecting the application of research findings.

 Approval and Accreditation

 Our pre-licensure programs are approved by the Maine State Board of Nursing.
-The bachelor’s and master’s nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K St NW, Washington, DC, 20001 (202) 887-6791.
+The baccalaureate degree in nursing program and master's degree in nursing program at the University of Southern Maine are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K St NW, Washington, DC, 20001 (202) 887-6791.